 3. All development proposals will be required to establish the impact of the proposed development upon Hawkhurst and the Flimwell crossroads (junction of A21 and A268);

-Cranbrook and Sissinghurst PC Response > This is requirement cannot be proven or disproven and therefore cannot be verified – what does “establish the impact” mean in practice?
+Cranbrook and Sissinghurst PC Response > This requirement cannot be proven or disproven and, therefore, cannot be verified – what does “establish the impact” mean in practice?
 It appears to show the unfamiliarity of TWBC regarding the predominant direction of travel from the Parish.
-There is no recognition of the major bottleneck at Goudhurst to the west, the subsequent impact on the junction of the A21 at Lamberhurst, or the fact that the majority of train journeys will commence at Staplehurst or Marden.
+There is no recognition of the major traffic bottleneck at Goudhurst to the west, likely to be made much worse with the development proposed (see above), the subsequent impact on the junction of the A21 at Lamberhurst, and the extra strain on capacity between this junction and Kippings Cross.
+Of equal importance is the fact that the majority of train journeys will commence at Staplehurst or Marden.

 4. Where a site is within the AONB, it should be demonstrated that the proposal will make a positive contribution towards achieving the objectives of the most recent AONB Management Plan and show how relevant guidance from the AONB Joint Advisory Committee has been considered to meet the high standards required of the other policies in this Plan for the High Weald AONB landscape;